 Retinoids: added retinoids make weekly mask rituals even more effective.
-Retinoids are a powerful agent that help enhance skin cell turnover and therefore, further prevent acne breakouts and improve post-acne signs.
+Retinoids are a powerful agent that helps enhance skin cell turnover and, therefore, further prevent acne breakouts and improve post-acne signs.

 How to use a clay mask with your acne treatment:

 While masks can be a super helpful tool to use in your acne treatment program, they should not be considered a replacement for other topical acne treatments.
 To effectively treat and prevent acne, it’s super important to start and commit to an effective, daily topical treatment plan including active, acne treatment ingredients such as salicylic acid and/or benzoyl peroxide.